-Figure 4 highlights that the provisional estimate of the income inequality provides a good indication of the final estimate over time.
-Over the five years in which they can be compared, the provisional estimate consistently lies within the 95% confidence intervals of the final estimate.Nôl i'r tabl cynnwys
+The provisional estimate of median income provides a good indication of the final estimate over time.
+Over the five years in which the nowcast can be assessed, the provisional estimate consistently lies within the 95% confidence intervals of the final estimate.Nôl i'r tabl cynnwys

-The effects of taxes and benefits on household income, provisional estimates
+The effects of taxes and benefits on household income, provisional estimate

-Provisional estimates of income and inequality measures for financial year ending 2019, alongside historical data.
+Provisional estimates of income and inequality measures, alongside historical data.

 Disposable income is the amount of money that households have available for spending and saving after direct taxes (such as Income Tax and Council Tax) have been accounted for.
 It includes earnings from employment, private pensions and investments, as well as cash benefits provided by the state.
 More information on the different stages of income can be found in the Things you need to know about this release section of Effects of taxes and benefits on UK household income: financial year ending 2017.